-The performance of countries against the assessed risks is evaluated through selected indicators.
+EIRA evaluates specific risks affecting energy investment that can be mitigated through adjustments to policy, legal and regulatory frameworks.
+The performance of countries against the EIRA risk areas is evaluated through four indicators.
 The indicators are constructed to reward countries for sound regulation and efficient processes.
-They capture the ability to cope with the risks through various positive measures such as the creation of predictable policy objectives, transparent decision-making processes, the establishment of strong public institutions, development of competent market oversight mechanisms, and the successful resolution of disputes with foreign investors.
+They capture the ability to cope with the risks through various positive measures such as the creation of predictable policy objectives, transparent decision-making, the establishment of strong public institutions, development of competent market oversight mechanisms, and the successful resolution of disputes with foreign investors.